-Odoo 10 package still depends on the old Python PyPdf unmaintained package.
+Odoo 10 deb package depends on the old Python PyPdf unmaintained package.
 This is only a dependency problem against Python-PyPdf package.
 That package is no more available in several distributions, notably Debian 9 (stretch) and Ubuntu since 16.04 LTS.
-It is replaced by the new PyPDF2 which claims to be fully compatible, but does not provide PyPdf as a virtual package.
+It is replaced by the new PyPDF2 package which claims to be fully compatible, but does not provide PyPdf as a virtual package.
 The problem is the same if you want to install Odoo 8 and Odoo 9 on recent Debian based distros.

 equivsto create fake packages and